omergilani/omergilani.github.io/_portfolio/cv_ma.md

 ## Multimedia Analytics
 <img align="right" src="/images/media_analytics.png" width="40%">
 Multimedia analytics is a vast and multidisciplinary field.
-With recent technological innovations, we have proliferation of multimedia usage in our daily life.
-The data embeds several modalities e.g., audio, visual, textual information.
+With recent technological innovations, we have a proliferation of multimedia usage in our daily life.
+The data embeds several modalities, e.g., audio, visual, textual information.
 This calls for novel algorithms and technologies (drawing on multiple disciplines) for multimedia retrieval, access, exploration, understanding, abstraction, and interaction.
-Currently we are focusing on multimedia abstraction and interactions by analysing
+Currently, we are focusing on multimedia abstraction and interactions by analysing

 - User behaviour
 - Memorability
 - Emotions